 - Research & Innovation

 The Eating Disorders Day Treatment Program is designed for individuals who need increased support and structure in the process of recovery, but do not need overnight or 24-hour supervision.
-Most kids and families attend the Day Treatment Program for a minimum of two weeks.
+Most kids and families participate in the Day Treatment Program for 4 to 5 weeks.
 The program is available seven days a week and is divided into two sections: extended day treatment from 7 a.m. to 7 p.m., and regular day treatment from 9 a.m. to 4 p.m.

 The Day Treatment Program focuses on developing healthy coping skills in the process of recovery and gaining insight into the factors contributing to the eating disorder.
 The program emphasizes family participation.
 Tuesday and Thursday are family intensive days, with multifamily group at 10:30 a.m. and multifamily lunch at noon, followed by parent group at 1 p.m.

 The day program includes groups and activities related to daily goal setting, body image, readiness to change, family and peer relationships and coping with depression, anxiety and perfectionism.

 Individual and family therapy, along with psychiatric assessment, continue in all levels of care.
 The Day Treatment Program also integrates creative arts therapy, such as music, art, dance/movement and yoga therapies.

 When patients arrive each day, they have a medical check-in with the nurse.
 Medical problems are closely monitored and addressed by the Adolescent Medicine Team.

 The core of our approach to treatment is called “parent-supported nutrition” and includes approaches from family-based therapy (FBT, also known as the Maudsley approach).
 Parents work closely with our dietician to plan meals and manage approaches to nutrition at home, while their child is in the program.